Nateckert/cookiecutter-pypackage-rust-cross-platform-publish/README.rst

 Cookiecutter PyPackage Rust Cross-Platform Publish
 ======================

 Cookiecutter_ template for a Python package with a Rust binary module.

-Rust is a new systems programming language that is comprable in speed with C/C++; but it also has lots of nice modern features like memory safety, a package manager, and a sophisticated type system.
+Rust is a new systems programming language that is comparable in speed with C/C++; but it also has lots of nice modern features like memory safety, a package manager, and a sophisticated type system.